Adult Learning Theory, also known as andragogy, is a set of principles and practices that focus on how adults learn most effectively.

 2. Relevance and Practicality

-Ensure that the training content directly relates to the learners’ job roles and responsibilities.
+Ensure the training content directly relates to the learners’ roles and responsibilities.

-Use real-world examples and case studies that resonate with adult learners and demonstrate the practical application of the concepts being taught.
+Use real-world examples and case studies that resonate with adult learners and demonstrate the concepts’ practical application.

 3. Tap into Prior Knowledge